K. R. Narayanan

-Kocheril Raman Narayanan (27 October 1920 – 9 November 2005) was an Indian statesman, diplomat, academic, and politician who served as the president of India from 1997 to 2002.
-He also served as the vice president of India from 1992 to 1997.
+Kocheril Raman Narayanan (27 October 1920 – 9 November 2005) was an Indian diplomat, academician, and statesman who served as the president of India from 1997 to 2002 and vice president of India from 1992 to 1997.

 Narayanan was born in Perumthanam, Uzhavoor village, in the princely state of Travancore (present day Kottayam district, Kerala) into a Hindu family.
 After a brief stint with journalism and then studies at the London School of Economics with the assistance of a scholarship, Narayanan began his career in India as a member of the Indian Foreign Service in the Nehru administration.
 He served as ambassador to a number of countries, most principally to the United States and China, and was referred by Nehru as "the best diplomat of the country".
 He entered politics at Indira Gandhi's request and won three successive general elections to the Lok Sabha and served as a Minister of State in prime minister Rajiv Gandhi's cabinet.
 Elected as vice president in 1992, Narayanan went on to become president in 1997 and became the first Dalit to occupy either position.

-Narayanan is regarded as an independent and assertive president who set several precedents and enlarged the scope of India's highest constitutional office.
+Narayanan is regarded as an independent and assertive president who set several precedents and enlarged the scope of the presidency.
 He described himself as a "working president" who worked "within the four corners of the Constitution"; something midway between an "executive president" who has direct power and a "rubber-stamp president" who endorses government decisions without question or deliberation.
-He used his discretionary powers as a president and deviated from convention and precedent in many situations, including – but not limited to – the appointment of the prime minister in a hung Parliament, in dismissing a state government and imposing President's rule there at the suggestion of the Union Cabinet, and during the Kargil conflict.
+He used his discretionary powers as a president and deviated from convention and precedent in many situations, including the appointment of the prime minister in a hung Parliament, in dismissing a state government and imposing President's rule there at the suggestion of the Union Cabinet, and during the Kargil conflict.
 He presided over the golden jubilee celebrations of Indian independence and in the country's general election of 1998, he became the first Indian president to vote when in office, setting another new precedent.
 As of 2025, he remains the last Indian to have been elected president, while serving as vice president.